lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-10-Nonstandard_Analysis.md

 [Mike Gordon](https://www.cl.cam.ac.uk/archive/mjcg/) always advocated explicit constructions, despite the [additional work required](https://www.azquotes.com/quote/568414), and fortunately there is a construction of the hyperreals from the real numbers.
 It requires the theory of filters and ultrafilters, and a quotient construction on sequences of real numbers.
-The details do not concern us here, and remember: that the hyperreals can be constructed as equivalent classes of sequences of real numbers doesn't mean that is literally what they are, any more than a real number is a Cauchy sequence or an ordered pair is a certain set.
+The details do not concern us here, and remember: that the hyperreals can be constructed as equivalence classes of sequences of real numbers doesn't mean that is literally what they are, any more than a real number is a Cauchy sequence or an ordered pair is a certain set.

-Similar constructions work for the natural numbers, giving us infinite natural numbers, and for other numeric types.
+Similar constructions work for the natural numbers (giving us infinite natural numbers) and for other numeric types.
-And since the hyperreals form an ordered field, the type *hypreal* can be instantiated with all the usual [type classes]({% post_url 2022-03-02-Type_classes %}).
+And since the hyperreals form an ordered field, the type `hypreal` can be instantiated with all the usual [type classes]({% post_url 2022-03-02-Type_classes %}).

 ### But do infinitesimals actually exist?